ruter/Strap-in-Swift/README.md

 - Project2 - GuessTheFlag: There are something new about @2x and @3x images, asset catalogs, operators(`+=` and `-=`), `UIButton`, enums, `CALayer`, `UIColor`, random numbers, actions, string interpolation, `UIAlertController`.

-- Project3 - SocialMedia: Learn something new here, include `UIBarButtonItem`, `UIActivityViewController`, the Social framework, and `NSURL`.
+- Project3 - SocialMedia: Learned something new here, include `UIBarButtonItem`, `UIActivityViewController`, the Social framework, and `NSURL`.

 - Project4 - EasyBrowser: In this project, learned about `loadView()`, `WKWebView`, delegation, `NSURLRequest`, `UIToolBar`, `UIProgressView`, KVO.